MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

     c.execute('SELECT count(*) FROM tables')
     print(c.fetchone())

+A small collection of example programs can be found in the `monetdbe-examples <https://github.com/MonetDBSolutions/monetdbe-examples>`_ repository.

 Storage options
 ===============
 One of the key factors in an embedded database system is the location of the persistent data, if it needs to persist at all.
 In